Tory leadership race: Who are the contenders and where do they stand on Brexit?

 The former foreign secretary and London mayor is considered by most as the favourite to win the leadership race (Ladbrokes 11/10).

-Easily recognisable thanks to his popularity on comedy TV shows, the 54-year-old nearly beat Theresa May to the top job in 2016, until Michael Gove decided to scupper his chances.
+Easily recognisable, the 54-year-old nearly beat Theresa May to the top job in 2016, until Michael Gove decided to scupper his chances.

 Since then, Mr Johnson has burnished his Leave credentials by walking out of Cabinet alongside David Davis in July last year, and has also cleared the decks on a notoriously complicated personal life.